Indonesian aircraft was new, fell out of a clear sky minutes after take-off

 The only news that came, though, was of body parts and debris found floating in the water around the crash site.

-Photos published by the search and rescue agency showed pictures of articles belonging to passengers, including ID cards, a driving licence, and a pair of children’s shoes.
+Photos published by the search and rescue agency showed pictures of articles belonging to passengers, including ID cards, a driving license, and a pair of children’s shoes.

 One of the passengers was 22-year-old Deryl Fida Febrianto, who was married just two weeks ago and was on his way to Pangkal Pinang to work on a cruise ship.